oksana93/tecforce/frontend/README.md

 The last command shown above will serve your static site on the port **5000**.
 Like many of [serve](https://github.com/zeit/serve)’s internal settings, the port can be adjusted using the `-p` or `--port` flags.

-Run this command to get a full list of the options available:
+Run this command to getCities a full list of the options available:

 ```sh
 serve -h